qimingye-creator/qimingye-creator.github.io/_pages/about.md

 # 🔥 News
-- *2024.10*: &nbsp;🎉🎉 Our paper ''ROCKET-1: Master Open-Wolrd Interaction with Visual-Temporal Context Prompting'' has been realeased!
+- *2024.10*: &nbsp;🎉🎉 Our paper ''ROCKET-1: Mastering Open-Wolrd Interaction with Visual-Temporal Context Prompting'' has been realeased!
 - *2024.10*: &nbsp;🎉🎉 Our paper ''OmniJARVIS: Unified Vision-Language-Action Tokenization Enables Open-World Instruction Following Agents'' has been accepted by the Neural Information Processing Systems (NeurIPS) 2024.
 - *2024.01*: &nbsp;🎉🎉 Our paper ''GROOT: Learning to Follow Instructions by Watching Gameplay Videos'' has been accepted by the International Conference on Learning Representations (ICLR) 2024 as a **Spotlight** presentation (Top-5%).
 # 📝 Publications